Divya-Dharshiny/LinkedIn-Scraper/README.md

 -This scraper samples a small number of profiles off of LinkedIn.
 If you would like for the scraper to exhaustively scrape every single profile, just go to linkedIn_spider.py and set the variable randomSampling at the top to false.
 -Similarly, if you want to increase the size of the sample of profiles scraped off of LinkedIn, you can increase the scaping probability by going to linkedIn_spider.py and setting the variable samplingProbability to a higher value.

--Finally, the scraper was originally designed to scrape only for US profiles.
+-Finally, the scraper was originally designed to scrape India and US profiles.
 This is now set to false by default, but if you would like this turned on as well, you need to go to linkedIn_spider.py and set the variable filterForUS to true.